soloShak/A-Decade-long-Landscape-of-Advanced-Persistent-Threats/README.md

 # A-Decade-long-Landscape-of-Advanced-Persistent-Threats
-The following repository is from the work of "A Decade-long Landscape of Advanced Persistent Threats: Longitudinal Analysis and Global Trends".
+This repository contains the data and resources from the research project titled "A Decade-long Landscape of Advanced Persistent Threats: Longitudinal Analysis and Global Trends."
+It includes the Dossier Collection and Threat Actor Collection, which are integral components of the study.
+The repository serves as a comprehensive resource for understanding the global trends and evolution of Advanced Persistent Threats (APTs) over the past decade.